JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 Scatter plots will have some common attributes related to the markers.
 Here is an example of the same plot, but with some attributes fleshed out to make the plot more presentable.
-Many aliases are used for brevity:
+Many aliases are used for brevity, and the list below is by no means exhaustive.

 * `lc` for `linecolor`
 * `lw` for `linewidth`